Marvellordz/50-Days-of-Code/README.md

 # Day 7: Same Index
 This is a program that sorts a nested list and return a new list with items in similar index position on the main (entry )list

+# Day8: Emoji printer

+You can print your favorite emoji with this program.
+Visit https://carpedm20.github.io/emoji/ for a full description on the emojis